-Second the gap theorists argue that both Isaiah 45:18 and Genesis 1:2a suggest that the world became “formless and void” after the first creation was destroyed in the white spaces between verses one and two.
-They reason that the earth “became” formless and void.
-But the word “was” in Genesis 1:2 does not normally mean “became.”
-The Hebrew word that is translated as “was” is HAYAH.
+Gap theorists argue that the word “was” in Genesis 1:2 means “became.”
+But the Hebrew word translated as “was” is hayah.
 It normally has the sense of “existed.”
 The Hebrew word occurs 4,900 times in the Old Testament and 98% of the time it is translated as “was.”
-Therefore, the gap theorists make an error in changing the translations for three reasons: 1) they assume a rare usage of the word HAYAH, 2) reason from silence that events occurred in the white spaces between Genesis 1:1 and Genesis 1:2, and 3) ignore Romans 5:12, 14.
+Therefore, the gap theorists make an error in changing the translations for three reasons: 1) they assume a rare translation of the word hayah, 2) they reason from silence that events occurred in the white spaces between Genesis 1:1 and Genesis 1:2, and 3) they ignore Romans 5:12, 14.

 The Gap Theory must be rejected due to the most serious problem with their theory.
 How did death, decay, disorder and consequently fossilization occur before Genesis 3?
 Since sin did not enter the universe until Adam sinned, how did death, decay and disorder occur before the fall of man in Genesis 3 (Romans 5:12-14; 1 Corinthians 15:22)?

-If there was a GAP between the first verses of Genesis 1, why didn’t God tell us?
-A plain sense reading of Genesis 1 would not leave anyone with that conclusion.
-Further, since the Bible does not tell us that there is a gap between Genesis 1:1 and 1:2, we conclude that there is no gap between those two verses, in addition to the problems associated with this theory as stated above.
+If there was a gap between the first two verses of Genesis 1, why didn’t God tell us?
+A plain sense reading of Genesis 1 would not leave anyone with the conclusion proposed by gap theorists.
+Further, since the Bible does not tell us that there is a gap between Genesis 1:1 and 1:2, we conclude that there is no gap between those two verses.

 Suggested Links:Young Earth or Old Earth?

 Where did Satan come from?

 Why do the creation accounts in Genesis 1 and 2 differ?

 When were dinosaurs created?